nzakas/understandinges6/manuscript/02-Functions.md

 });
 ```

 There are many `setCookie()` functions in JavaScript libraries that look similar to this.
 The `name` and `value` are required but everything else is not.
-And since there is no priority order for the other data, it makes sense to have an options object with named properties rather than extra named properties.
-This approach is okay, although it makes the expect input for the function a bit opaque.
+And since there is no priority order for the other data, it makes sense to have an options object with named properties rather than extra named parameters.
+This approach is okay, although it makes the expected input for the function a bit opaque.

 Using destructured parameters, the previous function can be rewritten as follows: